gravityblast/web-app-theme/README.md

 Installation
 ------------

+####Rails >= 3.1.0
+For this version, all the stylesheets are stored inside the gems assets path.
+They don't need to be copied to the to the application, unless you want to customize them (using the web_app_theme:assets generator).
+There only css file generated when you run the theme generator is the web_app_theme.css that includes the theme of your choice.
+Add to your gemfile:
+  gem 'web-app-theme', '~> 3.1.0'

+####Other versions
 You can use web-app-theme >= 0.6.2 with Rails 3.
 If you want to use it with rails 2, use web-app-theme 0.5.3 Specify the web-app-theme gem in your Gemfile, only for :development and :test